krishaamer/green-filter-research/research/literature/design.md

 Growing public understanding of how nature works and intersects with our use of money.

-Copernicus reveals new green house emissions previously undetected: https://sverigesradio.se/avsnitt/nya-satelliter-avslojar-dolda-utslapp-av-vaxthusgaser
+The EU Copernicus sattelite system reveals new greenhouse emissions previously undetected (Daniel Värjö (2022))

 ## Digital Product Passports {#digital-product-passports}